EqualExperts/data-engineering-exercise-python/README.md

 This repo contains a bootstrap project to create the data ingestion.
 You are free to import another libs into the Pipfile, create/delete src files, for example), so long as it can still be executed by the Makefile

-[Makefile](Makefile) is provided with the following targets: install-dependencies, fetch-data lint, run-query, run, test, tidy and help.
-You should run **install-dependencies** before any other targets.
+[Makefile](Makefile) is provided with the following targets: install-dependencies, fetch-data, lint, run-query, run, test, tidy and **help**.
+You should run **make install-dependencies** before any other targets.

 [src/main.py](src/main.py) is provided as an entry point.